Sly Cooper: Gameplay

-Setting
+Setting and characters

-The Sly Cooper series takes place in a version of the real world populated by anthropomorphic animals, with film noir and comic book motifs.
-The main protagonist, a young-adult raccoon named Sly Cooper, is the latest descendant in a line of master thieves.
+The Sly Cooper series takes place in a fictionalized version of the real world that's populated by anthropomorphic animals, with film noir and comic book motifs as well as the presence of super-science and magic.
+The main protagonist, a young adult raccoon named Sly Cooper, is the latest descendant in a line of master thieves.
 The Cooper Clan is notorious for only stealing from other thieves, and passes down their expert techniques from generation to generation in a book called the "Thievius Raccoonus."
-While the Coopers have accumulated a massive hoard of wealth, Sly places greater value on his friendship with his partners-in-crime: Bentley, a turtle who acts as brains of the gang; and Murray, a hippo, who acts as the brawn and the getaway driver of the team van.
+While the Coopers have accumulated a massive hoard of wealth, Sly places greater value on his friendship with his partners-in-crime, whom he met growing up in an orphanage together: Bentley, a turtle who acts as brains of the gang; and Murray, a hippo, who acts as the brawn and the getaway driver of the team van.
 The trio, known as the Cooper Gang, perform elaborate heists across the world, often taking down large and dangerous organized crime groups.
 On their travels they are pursued by Sly's love interest, Inspector Carmelita Fox of Interpol.